Chapter Three: after the War, before Washington

 With the introduction of this artificial limit it got more obvious by the day that future ships will all be about balancing between firepower-protection-speed if anything else.

-The ‘F3’ on the other hand retained 9 guns in three triples, but caliber was also 381mm only and a price was paid in the machinery, where power went from ‘F2’s 112.000 SHP to only 90k here with speed equally falling from 30 knots to 29.
+The ‘F3’ on the other hand retained 9 guns in three triples, while the caliber was also 381mm a price was paid in machinery space, where power went from ‘F2’s 112.000 SHP to only 90k here with speed equally falling from 30 knots to 29.
 Both versions kept the 18°sloped inner belt that had a thickness of 343mm over magazines and 305mm over machinery with 178mm and 90mm armored decks covering them in the same order.
 TDS was kept at 340 kg resistance however the depth of the double bottom fell somewhat.
-Secondary armament caliber remained, but ‘F2’ had to make with three pairs of twin turrets while ‘F3’ was left only with two pairs.
+Secondary armament caliber remained, ‘F2’ had to make with two pairs of twin turrets and singles each while ‘F3’ was left only with two pairs of twins.
 The two 622mm underwater torpedo tubes were inherited from the ‘G3’.
 ‘F2’ fitted easily into the 35.000 limit while the bigger brother was already at that number with detail design probably pushing it further up.

 However this series remained a dead end as further talks introduced the ‘battleship holiday’ and so the battleship variants did not even make it off the drawing boards and the next battleship design, the new ‘O3’ appeared in the NELSON class portfolio.